ringcentral/ringcentral-api-docs/docs/messaging/sms/high-volume/events.md

 ## Opt-Out Events

-Opt-out events are sent when a user connects to RingCentral's opt out service using standard keywords including `stop`, `unstop`, `start`, etc.
+Opt-out events are sent when a user connects to RingCentral's opt out service using standard keywords including `stop`,  `start`, etc.

 | Event Filter | Description |
 |-|-|